 There are two types of surgery for bladder cancer: Transurethal resection of bladder tumor (TURBT) and a cystectomy, which involves removing your bladder.
 Most people, though, start with TURBT—urologists usually need to cut the tumor or tumors out before they can biopsy them, though doctors can sometimes tell by looking at the tumor how aggressive it can potentially become.

-The majority of bladder cancer tumors are non-invasive (known as non-muscle invasive bladder cancer or NIMBC)—they’re located on the inner lining of the bladder, called the urothelium, and haven’t spread into the other layers of the bladder wall.
+The majority of bladder cancer tumors are superficial (known as non-invasive disease)—they’re located on the inner lining of the bladder, called the urothelium, and haven’t spread into the other layers of the bladder wall.
 Even so, they need to come out.
 If they are small enough (less than a millimeter), the doctor will burn them off in the office, saving you a trip to the OR.
 But most people have surgery in the hospital as an outpatient.

 You’ll be given anesthesia (either general or spinal) before the urologist puts a probe called a resectoscope through your urethra (the duct that allows pee to travel out of the bladder).
 The resectoscope has an electric wire loop that cuts the tumor(s) into small pieces and scrapes out surrounding tissue.
 The procedure usually takes less than an hour.

 After scraping all the visible tumors, the doctor cauterizes the area to stop the bleeding.

 Sometimes, doctors will inject a chemo drug called Gemzar (gemcitabine) into the bladder via a catheter right after the operation, a strategy that’s been shown to reduce the risk of recurrence by 20% in patients with non-aggressive (or low-grade, as doctors call them) tumors.
 This isn’t standard procedure, though, so talk to your urologist about this.